Comparison

 Does Curflow support Apple Silicon?

 Yes.
-Curflow runs natively on Apple M1, M2, M3, and M4 chips.
-No emulation, no Rosetta.
+Curflow is a Universal Binary — it runs natively on Apple M1, M2, M3, and M4 chips, as well as Intel-based Macs.
+No Electron, no Rosetta required.

 What if I don’t like it?